ordersage/ordersage/README.md

 #### 4. Set up experiment repository

-Inside `config.py`, update the `repo` option to your public repo containing experiments that need to be run.
+Inside `config.py`, update the `repo` option to your public repo containing tests that need to be run.

 Examples of such repo can be seen at: [https://gitlab.flux.utah.edu/carina/os-experiments](https://gitlab.flux.utah.edu/carina/os-experiments) and [https://gitlab.flux.utah.edu/Duplyakin/test-experiments](https://gitlab.flux.utah.edu/Duplyakin/test-experiments)

 ##### Initialization

 Experiment repositories must contain a script `initialization.sh` that readies the worker node(s) for experimentation.
-Our `controller.py` script will run the `initialization.sh` before experimentation and reboot to achieve a clean state.
+Our `controller.py` script will run the `initialization.sh` before experimentation and reset to achieve a clean state.
 Initialization must include the creation of a results directory whose location is recorded in `config.py`.

 ##### Experiment Configuration File

-The controller script requires the set of experiments to be run in the form of their command line command and arguments.
+The controller script requires the set of tests to be run in the form of their command line command and arguments.
 For example:

 ```
 bash exp_1.sh -r 20
 ```

-All experiment commands must be printed on new lines to stdout by running a script on a remote machine.
+All test commands must be printed on new lines to stdout by running a script on a remote machine.
 The controller node will execute the remote script by running the command specified in `config.py` over an established ssh connection.
 It is from this script that the controller will distinguish an arbitrary fixed order from randomized orders.

 #### 5. Optional: Get code for allocating CloudLab nodes